-It’s normally possible to avoid harmful radiation when you’re expecting a baby.
+Pregnant women can normally avoid harmful radiation.
 Yet you may wonder what the risks of radiation from X-rays and ultrasounds are.
-Here we explain the types of radiation medical imaging uses, and whether this poses any risk to your pregnancy.
+Here we explain all.

 Two types of radiation are used during diagnostic procedures: ionising and non-ionising.
 Normal medical imaging procedures like X-rays or CT scans use ionising radiation (Health Protection Agency 2009).
 The low doses of ionising radiation normally used in diagnostic procedures have not been associated with miscarriage; although doses higher than normal within two weeks of conception could potentially present a risk (American College of Radiology, 2008; Society of American Gastrointestinal Endoscopic Surgeons, 2011).